Architecture:

 Frank Lloyd Wright’s Goodrich House

 Widely recognized as one of the greatest architects in American history, Frank Lloyd Wright (1867-1959) designed more than 1,000 buildings, and his work and ideas continue to garner attention across the globe today.
 Wright designed the Goodrich House in 1896.
-He was only in his late twenties, and this was an early and important period in his career.
+He was in his late twenties, and this was an early and important period in his career.

 Self Portrait Photograph of Frank Lloyd Wright, ca. 1905.
 Collection of Frank Lloyd Wright Trust.

 After working under renowned Chicago architect Louis Sullivan, Wright launched his own independent practice in 1893.
 At that time, he and his wife Kitty had a growing family, and the young architect needed to establish himself quickly.
-Wright built a home for his own family in Oak Park, onto which he soon added a studio for his practice.
+Wright built a home for his own family in Oak Park, Illinois, onto which he soon added a studio for his practice.

 Harry and Louisa Goodrich House, 2025.
 Photo by Julia Bachrach.

-The Goodrich House’s exterior features a steeply pitched roof that flares out at the base to form the deep eaves that Wright favored.
+The Goodrich House’s exterior features a steeply-pitched roof that flares out at the base to form the deep eaves that Wright favored.
 Roughly square in plan, the house has porch projections at the front and the rear that repeat the flared eaves.
 A slatted wall conceals the front steps, providing an early example of Wright’s preferred ‘hidden’ entrance.
 Clapboard siding on the lower portion of the house flares out at the base to cover the raised basement, effectively merging the house silhouette with the surrounding ground.
 A continuous band of molding separates the first story from the second, enabling Wright to conceal the slight setback between the two.

 Left: Wright’s perspective drawing for house No. 2.
 January 1896.
 It is unclear when Wright added the hipped roof revision (shown in pencil).
 However, the Goodrich house retained the gable roof shown in the original drawing.